Is there a term worse than “weak” for a salesperson? “Sloppy” is pretty bad. And “lazy” is terrible.

 All the focus in the typical enablement and training available for Cloud Marketplace selling these days is specifically focused on the transaction.
 Or, in some cases, you may be trained on how to use the automated co-sell tooling.
 Some companies have an overlay Cloud Marketplace team that does some of this for you—which is actually a disadvantage because you’re not learning how to most effectively use it to your advantage.

-Boot-strappers Are the Only Experts Right Now
+Bootstrappers Are the Only Experts Right Now

 Only sellers who have figured it out on their own know how to do this.
 Enablement and training people don’t think this way.
 So to give you a little credit here, very few sellers know how to bring this up early in the process, and in a way that works to their great advantage.

-That’s Where G3 COACHING Comes In
+That’s Where G3 Coaching Comes In

 G3 Coaching teaches you how to most effectively use the Cloud Marketplaces to grow and accelerate deals, while weaving in the best practices in field-level co-selling to maximize your advantage.